Skip to the main content

 • Minimum Education 1 year post-secondary

-Employers may prefer to hire graduates with related 2-year diploma programs.
+Employers may prefer to hire graduates of a related 2-year diploma program.
 Alberta employers generally require applicants for cardiology technology positions to be registered members of the Canadian Society of Cardiology Technologists (CSCT) and the Alberta Society of Registered Cardiology Technologists (ASRCT).

 Related Education